-It is only through trial and error with the ability to carefully measure if risks taken can gain more benefit than harm for the company that will allow a business to grow its revenue, and dominance in the business.
+Through trial and error coupled with the ability to carefully measure whether risks taken can gain more benefit than harm for the company, will allow a business to grow its revenue, and dominance in the business.

 Oftentimes, we may allow small setbacks to affect our view of the business world.
 However, one must bear in mind that small setbacks and exceptions may not mean that retreat and abandonment are the only options.
 Working on a solution around the problem could be a much better one.